pete-naish/js-component-boilerplate/readme.md

 - `src/assets/js/functions/components/componentName.js`
 - `src/assets/js/functions/components/componentName--with-comments.js`

-Just do a find & replace.
+## How it works

+`src/assets/app.js` is the entry point into our app.

 `checkEmptyInput.js`, `responsiveTables.js`, `componentName.js`, and `componentName--with-comments.js` are example files that show how this architecture can be used in different ways.

+There are 3 types of component, all very similar, but with distinct use cases.

+### Regular components
+Regular components live inside `js/functions/components`.
+These are initialised from hooks in your HTML as shown below.

+### Global components
+Global components live inside `js/functions/global`.
+These are Immediately Invoked Function Expressions (IIFEs) that don't have explicit hooks in your HTML. `responsiveTables.js` is an example that adds wrappers around tables that may be inside CMS-editable regions, where adding hooks to the HTML is not possible.

+### Helpers
-Files inside `js/functions/components` are for components that have hooks in your HTML as shown below.
-Files inside `js/functions/global` are for functions (IIFEs) that run without hooks in your HTML.
-For example, `responsiveTables.js` adds wrappers around tables that may be inside CMS-editable content areas, so adding hooks is not possible.
-Files inside `js/functions/helpers` are little snippets (IIFEs again) that can be used elsewhere in your application.
-For example, `checkEmptyInput.js` lets you check if a field is empty, and adds a temporary error class to the field if it is empty.
+Helpers live inside `js/functions/helpers`.
+These are useful snippets (IIFEs again) that are typically called from on or more other components. `checkEmptyInput.js` is an example that lets you check if a field is empty.
+It adds a temporary error class to the field if it is empty, or returns true if it's not empty.

+## Creating a regular component

+### The HTML

 When creating an HTML component that requires JavaScript, add a `data-component` attribute to the hightest level container available.
 For example: